ivineettiwari/Python-Lecture-Notes/Data Analytics OverView/008_The-Z-Score-Journey-Understanding-Distributions.md

 It's important to see how the normal distribution fits into the larger ecosystem.
 *   **Uniform Distribution:** Every outcome has an equal probability (e.g., a fair die roll).
 It is rectangular, not bell-shaped.
-*   **Binomial Distribution:** Models the number of successes in `n` independent binary trials (e.g., number of heads in 10 coin flips). **Crucially, as `n` becomes large, the binomial distribution begins to closely approximate a normal distribution.** This is a preview of the Central Limit Theorem.
+*   **Binomial Distribution:** Models the number of successes in$\scriptsizen$ independent binary trials (e.g., number of heads in 10 coin flips). **Crucially, as$\scriptsizen$ becomes large, the binomial distribution begins to closely approximate a normal distribution.** This is a preview of the Central Limit Theorem.
 *   **Normal Distribution:** The continuous, symmetric limit of many other distributions, including the binomial.

 ---